Just Wanna Rock

 "Just Wanna Rock" is a song by American rapper Lil Uzi Vert.
 It was released as the lead single for their third studio album, Pink Tape (2023), through Atlantic Records and Generation Now on October 17, 2022.
 They previously teased it on the video-sharing app TikTok, where the song gained over 500 million views prior to its release.
 Written by Lil Uzi Vert alongside American record producers MCVertt and Synthetic, the song incorporates elements of dance, hip house, and Jersey club.

 "Just Wanna Rock" received positive reception from music critics, who often praised its production and incorporation of Jersey club.
 The song was a commercial success in several countries, peaking at number 10 on the US Billboard Hot 100, and charted within the top-40 in Canada, Ireland, Hungary, and New Zealand.
 It also peaked within the top 30 of the Billboard Global 200.
 A music video, featuring cameos from AMP members Kai Cenat and Fanum, Philadelphia rapper 2Rare, and Drew Jeeezy, was released on November 18, 2022.
 Jeeezy, who also choreographed the video, helped popularize the dance associated with the song.

-During the entirety of her Renaissance World Tour, Beyoncé incorporated "Just Wanna Rock" during a dance break while performing "Diva".